A joint trust is a single trust that’s created and funded with assets from two spouses.

 Unsure whether a will is enough for you or if you should also create a trust?
 Try our guide to wills vs trusts.

 You can generally create a joint trust the same way you would create any other trust.
-You may be able to create a simple trust online, but it may be safer to either work with an estate attorney or use a digital service that has been vetted by attorneys (like the Policygenius app).
+You may be able to create a simple trust online, but it may be safer to either work with an estate attorney or use a digital service that has been vetted by attorneys (like with Policygenius's digital service).

 While a standard joint living trust may be enough for many people, some situations would benefit from a more nuanced trust.There are multiple types of trusts, and what’s best for you depends on your situation.
 For example, a wealthy couple that’s trying to minimize their federal estate taxes may want to consider a credit shelter trust, especially if they have step children.
 Consider talking with an estate attorney about what trust arrangement could benefit you most.